 From 1880 Poles started building on their own land.
 They bought—by auction—drawn lots on the Mount Taranaki (then Mount Egmont) side of Mountain Road (SH3).
-The English settlers had already taken up the cleared land on the other side, apparently confiscated by the New Zealand government after the Taranaki Wars.
+The English settlers had already taken up the cleared land on the other side of the road, confiscated by the New Zealand government after the Taranaki Wars.
 The English called the area between the road and the mountain “the German settlement,” a term that riled the Poles.
 In Inglewood the locals renamed James Street “German Street,” again not accepting the ethnicity of the Polish families living there.
 It later reverted to James Street.

 “It was four lines on a map, solid bush, full of vines, water, swamps and no road to it.”